FISCAL MANAGEMENT

 IASB Reference: 704.06

-The board supports economic development in Iowa.
-Purchases should take into account Iowa goods and services from locally owned businesses located within the Corridor or from an Iowa based company which offers these goods or services if the cost and other considerations meet the required specifications.
+The board supports economic development in Iowa, particularly in the school district community.
+As permitted by law, purchasing preference will be given to Iowa goods and services from locally-owned businesses located within the school district or Iowa based companies if the cost and other considerations are relatively equal and meet the required specifications.
 However, when spending federal Child Nutrition Funds, geographical preference is allowed only for unprocessed agricultural food items as part of response evaluation.
+Other statutory purchasing preferences will be applied as provided by law, including goals and reporting with regard to procurement from certified targeted small businesses, minority-owned businesses, and female-owned businesses.

-The district will comply with all federal and state laws and regulations required for procurement, including the selection and evaluation of contractors.
-The superintendent [or designee] is responsible for developing the administrative process to implement this policy including but not limited to procedures related to suspension and debarment for transactions subject to those requirements.
+The district shall comply with all federal and state laws and regulations required for procurement, including the selection and evaluation of contractors.
+The superintendent [or designee] is responsible for developing an administrative process to implement this policy including, but not limited to, procedures related to suspension and debarment for transactions subject to those requirements.

 Adopted: 6/70